 This applies to more than just goods directly from Xinjiang too.
 The ban impacts “downstream” products and goods made “in part” from XUAR.
 That means that if you’re importing cotton clothing from Vietnam, but your supplier sources their cotton from the Xinjiang region, your clothing imports will also be subject to the import ban.

 By not complying with the import ban, you could face both financial and legal consequences.
-That’s why it’s so important to work with a Licensed Customers Broker.
+That’s why it’s so important to work with an import specialist.
 A customs broker can help take a look at your import documents and the products you import to make sure that you’re compliant with the Xinjiang import ban.
 Additionally, our team can assist you in identifying alternative suppliers for current products that you may import from the XUAR.

-The import ban is scheduled to go into effect on June 21, 2022.
+The Xinjiang import ban went into effect on Tuesday, June 21, 2022.
 That marks 180 days from the time that the bill was passed.
 The ban will remain in effect until Dec.
-23, 2029, or until the ban is lifted by the U.S. by certifying that human rights abuses have ended in Xinjiang.
+23, 2029, or until the ban is lifted by the U.S. by certifying that human rights abuses have ended in XUAR.

 Import bans can be devastating to a business.
 Depending on what you’re selling, you may not even know that your goods are being impacted by the ban.
-Working with a Licensed Customs Broker, like the ones at USA Customs Clearance, can give you peace of mind that your imports are safely brought into the U.S.
+Working with an import specialist, like the ones at USA Customs Clearance, can give you peace of mind that your imports will be safely brought into the U.S.

 Our team can help you review your documents, your imports and your suppliers and ensure that you get an answer to whether or not your shipment is impacted by the import ban.
 If so, we’ll walk you through the process of what to do next.